| |

 part of the assignment involved selecting the jewelers.

-Thanks to more than a decade of experience writing about
+RESPONSE: Thanks to more than a decade of experience writing about

 the subject, Oriana was able to select the most promising